Assignment #1

 The keyword is searched for in:

-- The operator name (case insensitive),
+- The Pokemon name (case insensitive),

-.
-Notice how the extra spaces at the ends of the ' '
+Here’s an example of searching for Pokemon using the keyword electric.
+Notice how the extra spaces at the ends of the ' ' are ignored:

-There are 2 matching operators found:
+There is 1 matching Pokemon found:

 Once you have implemented all the logic for Task 1, you should see all your test cases pass: